HL7/codex-radiation-therapy/input/pagecontent/index.md

         | `VS`   | ValueSets            |

 - The main pages in the built IG are generated from [Markdown](https://daringfireball.net/projects/markdown/) found in `input/pagecontent/`.
 These pages must also be included in `sushi-config.yaml` to be compiled to HTML by the IG Publisher.
-- There are a number of other important configuration options in `sushi-config.yaml` including the menu contents of the built IG and the groupings on the [Artifacts Summary page](https://build.fhir.org/ig/HL7/codexrt/artifacts.html).
+- There are a number of other important configuration options in `sushi-config.yaml` including the menu contents of the built IG and the groupings on the [Artifacts Summary page](artifacts.html).

 ### Credits

-The authors gratefully acknowledge the leadership of Chuck Mayo, PhD, University of Michigan/AAPM, Randi Kudner, MFA, ASTRO, John Kildea, PhD, McGill University/COMP, Mary Feng, MD, University of California San Francisco/ASTRO, James Hayman, MD, University of Michigan/ASTRO, Rishabh Kapoor, PhD, Virginia Commonwealth University/AAPM, Anthony DiDonato, MS, MITRE, Michelle Casagni, MS, MITRE, Sharon Sebastian, RN-BC, MS, MITRE, Saul A. Kravitz, PhD, MITRE, Su Chen, MD, MITRE, Steve Bratt, PhD, MITRE, Martin von Siebenthal, PhD, Varian, John Christodouleas, MD, University of Pennsylvania/Elekta.
+The authors gratefully acknowledge the contributions of Chuck Mayo, PhD, University of Michigan/AAPM, Randi Kudner, MFA, ASTRO, John Kildea, PhD, McGill University/COMP, Mary Feng, MD, University of California San Francisco/ASTRO, James Hayman, MD, University of Michigan/ASTRO, Rishabh Kapoor, PhD, Virginia Commonwealth University/AAPM, John Christodouleas, MD, University of Pennsylvania/Elekta, Michelle Casagni, MS, MITRE, Su Chen, MD, MITRE, Anthony DiDonato, MS, MITRE,  Sharon Sebastian, RN-BC, MS, MITRE.

 The authors recognize HL7 sponsorship and input from [Cross-Group Projects](http://www.hl7.org/Special/committees/cgp/index.cfm).

 Steve Bratt leads the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home), a member-driven community with a core goal of leveraging FHIR-based standards to achieve interoperability within the healthcare community to improve health for all.
-Capability statements were rendered with tools developed by Eric Haas and modified by Corey Spears.
-Max Masnick wrote the [Data Dictionary generator](https://github.com/HL7/fhir-mCODE-ig/tree/master/data-dictionary).

 Many organizations have been involved in the modeling and defining of the radiotherapy FHIR profiles that are defined in the CodeX RT IG: